jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

     AssertionError: "BOOM!" does not match ""

-  the Exception_ is right, the message is not

-* I add it
+* the Exception_ is right, the message is not.
+I add it

   .. code-block:: python